jgithub/catamaran/README.md

 LOGGER.warn "This is a WARN log"
 LOGGER.error "This is a ERROR log"
 LOGGER.severe "This is a SEVERE log"
-LOGGER.severe "This is a FATAL log"
+LOGGER.fatal "This is a FATAL log"
 ```

 ### Performance implications of using `caller`